 (2) Radio/television.

-(A) Performance affidavits signed by the station manager and signed and stamped by a notary.
+(A) Digital copies of the pPerformance affidavits signed by the station manager and signed and stamped by a notary.

 (B) A digital copy of the ad as it ran on the station;

 (3) Billboard.
-A photo of the ad on the billboard at the location plus the invoice verifying the location and dates of display;
+A Digital copy of both the ad on the billboard at the location plus the invoice verifying the location and dates of display;

 (4) Poster/flyer.
-An original of the poster/flyer; and
+An Digital copy original of the poster/flyer; and

 (5) Online ads.

-(A) A screenshot of the ad as it appears on the site to include the URL.
+(A) A digital screenshot of the ad as it appears on the site to include the URL.

-(B) Analytics for the length of the ad run, as provided by the service provider, to include, but not be limited to:
+(B) Digital copies of the aAnalytics for the length of the ad run, as provided by the service provider, to include, but not be limited to:

 (i) Exit links to festival site; and